 Howard Carter was a fascinating individual – a loner, brilliant, obsessive and quick tempered.
 He was largely self-taught and was cold-shouldered by his more educated colleagues.
 He was ridiculed as he stood alone in his passionate belief that the Valley of the Kings, near Luxor, still held Egypt’s greatest secret - the lost tomb of Tutankhamun, which had remained hidden and undisturbed for over three thousand years.

 While working as Chief Inspector of monuments in Egypt, Carter foils an attempted pack-rape by a group of drunken French tourists at a British archaeological camp, deep in the remote deserts of Lower Egypt.

 He reports the confrontation to his French boss in Cairo, only to be told that he will have to apologize for this 'unwarranted assault on French citizens’.
 Carter flatly refuses, and in protest, rashly resigns his position as Chief Inspector.

-The French then start ugly rumours about Carter’s financial dealings and send hired thugs to beat him up and destroy his meagre watercolour/tour guide business.
+The French then start ugly rumors about Carter’s financial dealings and send hired thugs to beat him up and destroy his meagre watercolor/tour guide business.